javedsolutions/IIITA-M.Tech-MIT2026-Course-Mathematics-for-IT-CS/Unit_3_Probability_and_Random_Variables/common_probability_distributions.md

 1. Treating a PDF value as a probability.
 For continuous variables, probability is an area.
 2. Using Binomial when trials are not independent or the success probability is not constant.
-3. Treating Poisson \(\lambda\) as a probability rather than an expected count/rate.
+3. Treating Poisson $(\lambda)$ as a probability rather than an expected count/rate.
 4. Confusing Exponential rate and scale.
 5. Assuming every real dataset is Gaussian without checking the model.